DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 3. To install a plugin, click on ``Install`` under the ``Actions`` section.
 4. Once this is done, click ``Activate`` to activate the plugin.
 Once installed, it will show ``Activated`` under the actions section.

+.. note:: Each pulgin/extension that is installed and activated will often have a menu item added to the list of ``Extensions``.
+Some but not all extensions will need configuring.

 .. _dt-plugins-ours:

 Our Plugins